 Indian Movies that had the waterworks running!

 That feeling of a lump in our throat after watching a movie is yet another magic of cinema, I would say.
-It is the strong emotional storyline that manages to stir the vulnerable side of ours.
+It is the strong emotional storyline that sometimes manages to stir the vulnerable side of ours.
 Here’s a look at six such movies that filled our eyes with tears at the end.

 It is not just the end, but the entire movie that manages to unleash our most emotional side.
 Blessy is a master of tragedy cinema.
 Thanmatra is one such masterpiece of his.
-The story is about a normal middle-class working man who gets diagnosed with Alzheimer’s and how the family now struggles to adapt to it.
+The story is about a normal middle-class working man who gets diagnosed with Alzheimer’s disease and how the family now struggles to adapt to it.
 The movie did a tremendous job in spreading awareness about the disease and captured perfectly the toll it takes on the family.
 The climax is just heartbreaking.
 It will take you some time to come back to reality.

 Ankahi is a segment from the Netflix anthology Ajeeb Dastaans.
 It has Shefali Shah and Manav Kaul playing the lead roles.
-Shefali plays Natasha whose daughter is on the verge of going deaf.
+Shefali plays Natasha, an upper-class mother whose daughter is on the verge of going deaf.
 Her husband shows no concern for their daughter which upsets Natasha.
 She meets Kabir, a deaf and mute photographer, and the two fall in love.
 It’s cute and passionate what they share but not one with a happy ending.
 It’s Manav Kaul’s endearing performance that leaves a lump in our throat.

 4. The Sky is Pink (Hindi)

 Yet another Blessy tear tank, Kaazhcha starring Mammootty is the story based on the Gujarat earthquake of 2001.
-A young Gujarati boy reaches Kerala and befriends a Malayalee film protectionist, Madhavan (Mammootty) after his escape from the earthquake.
+A young Gujarati boy reaches Kerala and befriends a Malayalee film projectionist, Madhavan (Mammootty) after his escape from the earthquake.
 Madhavan sets out to discover the whereabouts of this boy but doesn’t want to let him go as he considers the boy nothing less than his son.
 The emotions shared are a true reflection of kindness, empathy, and much more.

 6. Highway (Hindi)

-Image Courtesy: Youtube
+Image Courtesy: YouTube